lanl/Quantum-Volume-in-Practice/README.md

 - `execute_circuits_Braket_IonQ_blackbox.py` Executes the QV circuits contained in the directory `transpiled_circuits_ionq/` for IonQ.

 ### Directories with data

+The majority of the data, which takes quite a bit of storage space, can be found at [this Zenodo link](https://zenodo.org/record/6360668#.Y-tVOcHMKEu) (doi: 10.21227/h5e9-m398)

 - `results_IonQ/` contains the measurements from executing the circuits on the IonQ Harmony through Braket.
 - `results_Quantinuum/` contains the measurements from executing the QV circuits on Quantinuum H1-2